Kazim68/Traffic-Accident-Alerting-System/README.md

 ## Conclusion
 The **Traffic Accident Detection and Alerting System** is a step forward in reducing road accident fatalities by ensuring timely alerts and assistance.
 By integrating advanced algorithms with user-friendly functionality, the app significantly enhances road safety and aligns with global SDGs for health and safety.

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software, subject to the terms of the license.